 The article attempts to lay a foundation for a method of contextualization.
 It argues for a particular relationship between culture and the Bible whereby we can and should use culture as a means of interpreting Scripture.
 Many people are wary of culture’s influence on theology, fearing a syncretism that would compromise the authority of Scripture.

 In the first section, I highlight a number of ways we can defend one biblical idea at the expense of other truths.
 We treat as right/wrong what is really primary/secondary.
 Consequently, this has made it practically impossible for evangelicals to advance the work of contextualization.

 The second section defends a model by which we interpret ancient Scripture by using contemporary cultures of the world.
-While at first this may sound counterintuitive, I think this perspective offers new possibilities to understanding what the actually Bible says, without forcing one’s own culture into the text.
+While, at first, this may sound counterintuitive, I think this perspective offers new possibilities for understanding what the Bible actually says, without forcing one’s own culture into the text.

-The third section examines ways that worldviews shapes our theology.
+The third section examines how worldviews shape our theology.
 I specifically contrast traditionally eastern and western worldviews.
 Historically speaking, Western culture has had the greatest influence on Christian theology.
 Therefore, I want us to consider what difference it would make if we assumed some of the categories fundamental to “Eastern” thinking.
 What insights might we get?